fcarvalhopacheco/whots18-data-report/docs/source/6_section.md

 CTD casts conducted near the WHOTS-18 buoy (Station 52) after deployment ({numref}`figure6.3`, {numref}`figure6.4`, {numref}`figure6.5`) displayed a
-subsurface salinity maximum between 60 and 80dbar and a mixed layer 60 to 80 dbar deep.
+subsurface salinity maximum between 60 and 80 dbar and a mixed layer 60 to 80 dbar deep.

-During the WHOTS-19 cruise (WHOTS-18 mooring recovery, 19 June 2023), , a
+During the WHOTS-19 cruise (WHOTS-18 mooring recovery, 19 June 2023), a
 high-pressure ridge far north of the Hawaiian Islands maintained a tight enough pressure gradient down across the region to produce moderate local trades, increasing by the end of the cruise.
 There was no measurable precipitation during the deployment or recovery times.
 Conditions during the WHOTS-19 deployment on June 16-17 were favorable.
 There were 15-16 kt winds from the east during the deployment and a westward current of nearly 0.5 kt near the surface.
-There were clear skies and no precipitation in the region , and there were small short-period wind waves.
+There were clear skies and no precipitation in the region, and there were small short-period wind waves.

 Currents were predominantly to the northwest in the upper 200 m.
 This westward flow seemed to be associated with a high sea level north of Station ALOHA.
 A